wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

 the primary header, it will apply throughout the site instead of having to be fixed on each page.

-1. In `src/components/Elements.token.ts` let's define some new primary header tokens:
+1. In `src/components/Elements/token.ts` let's define some new primary header tokens:
-    ```
+    ```ts
-    const asPrimaryHeader = flow(
+    export const withPrimaryHeaderStyles = asTypographyToken('Header')(
       startWith(H1),
-      asHeader1,
-      asBold,
+      addClasses('text-3xl'),
     );
+    export const withPrimaryHeaderEditor = asEditorToken('Text Editor')(
-    const asEditablePrimaryHeader = asEditable('title', 'Page Title');
+      asEditable('title', 'Page Title');
-    ````
+    ```
     The first of these defines the styles that should be applied to an `h1` when used as a page title, and is a standard design token.
-The second defines the kind of editor which should be used for page titles, and is an example of what we call "behavioral" tokens -- tokens which express behavior or functionality rather than visual design.
+The second defines the kind of editor which should be used for page titles, and is another example of what we call "behavioral" tokens -- tokens which express behavior or functionality rather than visual design.
 We export these separately to facilitate placing *non-editable* page titles on pages where that may